 After running a search, your result list will appear on the Research page.
 The list displays a summary including the title and excerpt of the result (around the first keyword match, if applicable), where the result was found, crawl date, hackishness, and relevance of the result.

-Click on the Expand icon, or anywhere in the Title or Excerpt columns, to open the full Result Detail; click again to close the Result Detail.
+Click in the Title or Excerpt columns to open the full Result Detail; click on the X to close.

 Keyboard Shortcuts

 Navigate through Search Results using these keyboard shortcuts: